 - 30 minutes of open time for the audition panel to hear passages from the required audition repertoire (including concerti) that were not performed in the first 50 minutes

-The recital program to be performed in the first 50 minutes of the audition will be determined by the Thornton faculty from the material presented by the applicant on the original prescreen recording.
+The recital program to be performed in the first 50 minutes of the second round of the live audition will be determined by the Thornton faculty from the material presented by the applicant on the original prescreen recording.
 Applicants will be notified via email one week prior to the audition date to inform them of what the Thornton faculty has decided their 50-minute audition program will include.

 Only the departments listed below are accepting Artist Diploma applications.
 All repertoire listed below for the appropriate instrument must be included on the prescreen recording.